deltaphc/raylib-rs/README.md

 # raylib-rs

-raylib-rs is a Rust binding for [raylib](http://www.raylib.com/) 3.0.
+raylib-rs is a Rust binding for [raylib](http://www.raylib.com/) 3.5.
 It currently targets the _stable_ Rust toolchain, version 1.31 or higher.

+Please checkout the showcase directory to find usage examples!

 Though this binding tries to stay close to the simple C API, it makes some changes to be more idiomatic for Rust.